 Operations has a broad business meaning, but I am specifically interested in IT operations (often shortened to ‘ops’ or IT ops) by which an organisation has to manage and maintain its IT systems and infrastructure to support and enable its business goals.
 In a modern digital organisation this takes on a more central and business-critical role which goes beyond simply keeping the lights on.
 Unlike a lot of the table of IT elements ops is not concerned explicitly with innovation and change, or creating new software that improves the organisation.
 However, at the end of this article you will see how these different perspectives are merging.

-In the wider meaning Operations* are the tasks that add value by transforming resources or data into the outputs, goods or services that a Customer desires.
-If these are deemed to be the core functions of an organisation, e.g. processing, manufacture, transportation, storage etc., other support and ancillary functions exist to provide financial and personal services, logistics, procurement, management, marketing and sales, for example.
-All of the above are likely to need technology, information systems, networks or data to operate effectively, or at all.
+In the wider context Operations are the tasks that add value by transforming resources or data into the outputs, goods or services that a Customer desires.
+These transformations could be the core functions of an organisation, e.g. processing, manufacture, transportation, storage etc., and other support and ancillary functions that exist to provide financial and personal services, logistics, procurement, management, marketing and sales, for example.
+All of the above are likely to need technology, information systems, networks, and data to operate effectively, or at all.

 *There is also a third meaning, in maths an operation, such as addition or multiplication, acts on data or variables, which would normally involve a transformation … so that all ties in nicely!